ReyhaneNikoobayan/designing-controller-robot/README.md

 <img width="1356" height="890" alt="image" src="https://github.com/user-attachments/assets/3242401f-cd0f-401d-bfe4-a52aa084c400" />

 ---
-**In the last part, I designed a PID controller for each joint so that they meet these requirement:**
+**In the Third part, I designed a PID controller for each joint so that they meet these requirement:**

 - settling time is about 1 second
 -  the overshoot is less than 5%.